biocypher/biocypher/_sources/tutorial-ontology.md.txt

 The ontology adapter also accepts any arbitrary "head ontology" as a base ontology, but if none is provided, the Biolink model is used as the default head ontology.
-These options can be provided to the BioCypher driver as parameters, or as options in the BioCypher configuration file, which is the preferred method for transparency reasons:
+These options can be provided to the BioCypher interface as parameters, or as options in the BioCypher configuration file, which is the preferred method for transparency reasons: